 After weeks of delaying this process, convincing myself I’m not ready to start and battling self-doubt disguised as “preparation”, I’m finally writing my first blog post.
 Typically, when I write, the words come without stopping.
 I can hardly keep up with my thoughts, and I rarely think about where I’m going, I just know I’ll end up there if I trust my pen (or keyboard).
-Not so with this blog.

 The bargaining began.
 I’ll take one more online class.
 I’ll brainstorm one more week.
 Do I even have proper grammar?
 I’ll get input from one more person.
 Add it all up, and here I am a month later with no blog to show, despite my best intentions.

 There are too many things I’d want to say in my first blog post ever.
 I’d want to inspire my readers, make them laugh, thank people, and explain a bit about who I am.
 I want to establish my “voice” as they say, I’d want to create a plan or theme, I’d want my words to succinctly and light-heartedly tell my readers about my passions and personality.
 That’s simply too much pressure, and let’s be honest, who would read such a long blog post?

 Today is the (false) start of my blog.
 No more pressure.
 The race has started, I’ll work out the kinks as I go, make some friends along the way, throw in a little trash talk because my competitive side cannot be tamed, inspire a few people, and more than anything, today I’ll calm my nerves the best way I know how.
 Starting.